Speyll/dotfiles/README.md

 ## introduction
-this is my simple dotfiles for a simple setup of bspwm in GNU/Linux, the goal of this setup is to be as minimal as possible on resources without completely dropping the eye candy<br />
+This is my simple dotfiles for a simple setup of bspwm in GNU/Linux, the goal of this setup is to be as minimal as possible on resources without completely dropping the eye candy<br />

 ## preview images
 ![nord](https://i.imgur.com/e9VaQyL.png)<br />
-This is my setup with my customish kinda nord theme.<br />
+This is my setup with my customish nord theme<br />

 ![black gradient](https://i.imgur.com/yq6t4cy.png)<br />
-Same setup but with black gardients.<br />
+Same setup but with black gardients<br />

 ## software used:
 | software  | what i use |